risawitama/verbose-potato/README.md

-## I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.
+## In my career as a lumberjack I cut down exactly 52,487 trees.
+I know because I kept a log.